 I am an assistant professor of English at Arizona State University, where I specialize in early modern literature and digital humanities.
 I’m affiliated with the fabulous Arizona Center for Medieval and Renaissance Studies and work with the great folks at the Nexus Lab.
 I teach on topics related to early modern literature, digital humanities, history of science, and possible worlds theory.

-My current research focuses on relationships between early modern poetry and mathematics and on the practical and theoretical issues around digital archives.
+One strain of my current research focuses on relationships between early modern poetry and mathematics and on the practical and theoretical issues around digital archives.
+The other is focused on feminist readings and interventions in popular computing culture – I collaborate in this area with members of the FemTechNet network.
 I took a Ph.D. and M.A. in English Literature from Brown University and a B.A. in English from the University of Iowa, where I also studied Molecular Biology.
 I cut my digital humanities teeth at the Brown University Women Writers Project, where I began as an encoder and later worked as the project manager and textbase editor.
 I was also a member of the Scholarly Technology Group at Brown and worked on the Modernist Journals project.
 Prior to ASU, I taught at Harvey Mudd College as a fellow and visiting assistant professor and at Scripps College as an Assistant Professor of English.